LSEG-API-Samples/Example.RTH.Python.EndOfDayOHLCCandleStickChartNotebook/README.md

         return json.loads(response.body)["value"]
 ```

-### Retrieve End of Day Time Series data from TRTH Server
+### Retrieve End of Day Time Series data from LSEG Tick History Server

-This example use step explains in the [REST API Tutorial 7: On Demand End of Day extraction](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api/tutorials) to send a request and process response from the server.
+This example use step explains in the [REST API Tutorial 7: On Demand End of Day extraction](https://developers.lseg.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api/tutorials#rest-api-tutorial-7-on-demand-end-of-day-extraction) to send a request and process response from the server.
 Below is ExtractRaw function we create to retrieve the TimeSeries data.

 ```python
 from tornado import httpclient, ioloop